 Now you understand the confusion behind the classification, there are many systems and each system has variations.
 If you’re asked for a classification and they don’t mention any system, use the modern one including the electric category having brass and woodwind separated and strings united (instead of bowed and plucked) as the default.

-If you have a teacher or disagree with someone over what is the correct answer, remember that, there is no correct answer, instead try to agree on one, as time will progress, new instruments and systems will appear, so our recommendation is not taking this topic to seriously
+If you have a teacher or disagree with someone over what is the correct answer, remember that there is no correct answer, instead try to agree on one, as time will progress, new instruments and systems will appear, so our recommendation is not to take this topic to seriously